 The complete rewrite of CMOR, along with the new capabilities added to version 2, was implemented by Charles Doutriaux.
 We thank Dean Williams, Bob Drach, Renata McCoy, Jim Boyle, and the British Atmospheric Data Center (BADC).
 We also thank every one of the “early” adopters of CMOR2 who patiently helped us test and debug CMOR2.
 In particular we would like to thank Jamie Kettleborough from the UK Metoffice, Stephen Pascoe of the British Atmospheric Data Centre, Joerg Wegner of Zentrum für Marine und Atmosphärische Wissenschaften, Yana Malysheva of the Geophysical Fluid Dynamics Laboratory and Alejandro Bodas-Salcedo of UK Metoffice for the many lines of codes, bug fixes, and sample tests they sent our way

-Enhanced to CMOR with capabilities added for version 3 was implemented by Denis Nadeau.
+Enhancements to CMOR with capabilities added for version 3 were implemented by Denis Nadeau with help from Charles Doutriaux.
 We thanks Paul Durack and Martin Juckes who provided inputs, enhancement and solutions to improve flexibility.
 We also thank the “early” users of CMOR3 for their patience and for helping use improving CMOR3.